Botzu/botzu.github.io/README.md

 # blockchat-blockchain

-A node website project built using truffle suite host a blockchain messenger.
+A node website project built using truffle suite to host a blockchain messenger.

 Language: Solidity / NodeJS